-After work, you make your way to the Product School campus in your city.
-If you’re a bit early, grab a coffee and enjoy chatting with your classmates.
 Your peers will be from a diverse range of backgrounds.
 Some will be software engineers.
 Others will be startup founders.
 Some will already be working as PMs.
 Others may be working in sales or business.
-Many will end up being your friends for life.
+Many will end up being your friends for life!

-Your instructor arrives.
-Like you, she’s come straight from work where she leads a Product Team at a major technology company (our current instructors work at Airbnb, Google, Facebook, and Tinder, to name a few).
+Your instructor logs on.
+Chances are, she’s signing on straight after work where she leads a Product Team at a major technology company (our current instructors work at Airbnb, Google, Facebook, and Tinder, to name a few).
 Before you begin, she’ll no doubt have a few stories to share about her day at work, and how her company solved product related problems and kept the team on track.

-Particularly if you’re studying our flagship Product Management course, your instructor will focus not only on hard skills like creating user stories, conducting research, iteration and product launches but also on soft skills.
+Particularly if you’re studying our flagship Product Management certification, your instructor will focus not only on hard skills like creating user stories, conducting research, iteration and product launches but also on soft skills.
 These are skills like public speaking and leadership, the more subtle characteristics that are essential for any successful product leader.
+Practical group work happens in every class, so when you login to your student portal, you know that you gotta bring your A-game!

 Product School Graduate Kel Wu, Sr. Product Manager at Quotient Technology